isomerpages/nparks-skyrise/_incentive-scheme/About.md

 •	<b>Rooftop Greenery	</b> – reimbursement is capped at $200 per square metre of planted area within the green roof<br>
 •		<b>Vertical Greenery 	</b>– reimbursement is capped at $500 per square metre of green coverage within the vertical greenery installation
 <br>
 				</p><p>Both intensive and extensive rooftop greenery, as well as all types of vertical greenery are funded under the scheme.
-Learn more about the various forms of rooftop greenery and vertical greenery.</p>
+Click on the links to learn more about the various forms of   <a href="/skyrise-greenery/rooftop/">rooftop greenery</a> and <a href="/skyrise-greenery/vertical/">vertical greenery</a>. </p>
 <p>SGIS supports the following cost items:<br>
 •	Installation costs for rooftop greenery and vertical greenery<br>
 •	Green roof and vertical greenery systems <br>